 For hundreds of years, hybrid experts have experimented with azaleas to create new colors, sizes, and seasonal adaptability.
 Over 10,000 different azaleas are registered and named.
 The new champion of this azalea metropolis is the Encore.
 Its journey to the top began with azalea expert, Robert Lee.
 The Louisiana native began experimenting on azaleas in his backyard.
 He crossed the traditional spring blooms with the Rhododendron oldhamii, a scarce Taiwanese summer bloomer.
 For fifteen years, Lee worked to perfect the azalea.
 In 1997 (with marketing from PDSI and Flowerwood Nursery), the Encore became commercially available.
 Word spread faster than crabgrass, and it soon became the world’s best selling reblooming azalea with presently 29 varieties to choose from.

-The Same Care as any Other Azalea
+The Same Care

 Despite its star status (with fans ranging from Southern Living to HGTV), the Encore requires the same care as the traditional azalea.
 Most Encores thrive in growing zones 6-10, and its evergreen status means color even in the doldrums of winter.